connorskees/connorskees.github.io/content/blog/merge-tree.md

 #### Local Edits

 If the merge-tree had to wait for an ack from the server every time it made a change, users would more than likely see very high latency between the op for the change being sent and the change being represented in the merge-tree.
-Especially in the case of multiple users editing the same merge-tree at once, to see the results of a single edit might mean we need to process 100 ops from other clients before getting to our own.
+Especially in the case of multiple users editing the same merge-tree at once, seeing the results of a single edit might mean we need to process 100 ops from other clients before getting to our own.

-The solution to this is to allow **un-acked** edits to the merge-tree which allow us to represent a local state that can be edited immediately and then reaffirmed once we receive an ack from the client.
+The solution to this is to allow **un-acked** edits to the merge-tree which are used to create a local state that can be edited immediately and then reaffirmed once we receive an ack from the server.

 To support local edits, the merge-tree needs additional bookkeeping to keep track of local-only changes.
 This comes firstly in the form of a **local sequence number** (localSeq).
-Much like a regular sequence number, this is a strictly increasing integer that uniquely identifies an operation; however, unlike a regular sequence number, a localSeq is unique to a given merge-tree and lives completely in memory. localSeqs are not persisted anywhere, and exist only to manage the ephemeral state of local changes before they are **acked**.
+Much like a regular sequence number, this is a strictly increasing integer that uniquely identifies an operation; however, unlike a regular sequence number, a localSeq is unique to each client and lives completely in memory. localSeqs are not persisted anywhere, and exist only to manage the ephemeral state of local changes before they are **acked**.

 Making use of this new local sequence number, segments contain additional bookkeeping the form of localSeq and localRemovedSeq.
 These are the local sequence numbers at which a segment was inserted or deleted respectively.
 If a segment has a local sequence number set, the corresponding _sequence number_ is set to a sentinel value of -1.
 We call this special value the **unassigned sequence number**.